Astroner/github-hook/README.md

     type Script = {
         script: string; // Command to execute
-        cwd?: string; // cwd for the script env?: Record<string, string>; // env variable to be passed }
+        cwd?: string; // cwd for the script envs?: Record<string, string>; // env variable to be passed }
    ```
 **GHMessage** will be passed to the script as envs with prefix **GH_**.
 For example, the code below will log repo name to the console